Eclipse-SDV-Hackathon-BCX/hackchallenge-lets-play-osm-and-carla/docs/step-1-first-contact.md

 ## How to create a new project

+t.b.d.

-### Setting up development environment for python and vscode
+## Setting up development environment for python and vscode

 ### How to debug in vscode?